Sex worker: Motivations

 Sex workers may be any gender and exchange sexual services or favors for money or other gifts.
 The motives of sex workers vary widely and can include debt, coercion, survival, or simply as a way to earn a living.
 Sexual empowerment is another possible reason why people engage in sex work.
 One Canadian study found that a quarter of the sex workers interviewed started sex work because they found it "appealing".
 The flexibility to choose hours of work and the ability to select one's own client base may also contribute to the appeal of sex work when compared to other service industry jobs.
 Sex work may also be a way to fund addiction.
 This line of work can be fueled by an individual's addiction to illegal substances before entering the industry or being introduced to these substances after entering the industry.

+For camming services, motivations can vary when engaging in sex with real-life versus virtual partners.
+A 2023 study found that sex workers providing camming services were more likely to engage in sex with virtual partners for resources and specific types of sexual experiences (e.g., kink).
+In contrast, they engaged in sex more often with real-life partners for physical pleasure, motivated by the physical desirability of their partner, and to express love and commitment.
+However, for many other motivations, such as stress reduction, self-esteem boost, emotional expression, or utilitarian reasons, there were no significant differences in frequency of engagement with real-life versus virtual partners.

 These motives also align with varying climates surrounding sex work in different communities and cultures.
 In some cases, sex work is linked to tourism.